 How many people apply to the program and how many are admitted?

-Recent past application cycles garnered over 200 applications.
-Due to limited faculty resources the target admission class size is 50-55.
+Past application cycles garnered between 160-200 applications.
+Due to limited faculty resources the target admission class size is 50.

 What is the average GPA of incoming students in the OS program?

-The average cumulative GPAs of entering students is typically between 3.5 and 3.7, but there is no minimum GPA requirement to apply to the major.
-We encourage students to maintain a strong cumulative GPA in order to remain competitive with their peers, but all applications will be forwarded to the Admissions Committee, regardless of their cumulative GPA.
+The average cumulative GPAs of each entering cohort is typically in the 3.6-3.8 range, but there is no minimum GPA requirement to apply to the major.
+We encourage students to maintain a strong cumulative GPA in order to remain competitive with their peers, but all applications are forwarded to the Admissions Committee, regardless of their cumulative GPA.
 The Admissions Committee reviews applications holistically and considers all parts of the applications in their decisions.

 I am a transfer student.
 Can I still apply to OS?